Multiple Databases in One Postgres Container

 POSTGRES_PASSWORD: ${POSTGRES_PASSWORD}

-POSTGRES_MULTIPLE_DATABASES: solid_cache, solid_queue
+POSTGRES_MULTIPLE_DATABASES: solid_cache, solid_queue, solid_cable

 ports:

-- "192.168.1.10:5432:5432"
+- "${HOST_IP}:5432:5432"

 volumes:

-- ./postgresql.conf:/etc/postgresql/postgresql.conf:ro
+- ./postgresql.${HOST_KIND}.conf:/etc/postgresql/postgresql.conf:ro

 - ./multiple-databases.sh:/docker-entrypoint-initdb.d/multiple-databases.sh

-- postgres_solid_stuff_data:/var/lib/postgresql/data
+- ./pglogs:/var/log/postgresql

 command: ["postgres", "-c", "config_file=/etc/postgresql/postgresql.conf"]